 Position and Velocity

-In continuous time, position p(t)\vec{p}(t) and velocity v(t)\vec{v}(t) are related by:
+In continuous time, position and velocity are related by:

-This is implemented in the code with the following line in the Ant's update method:
+This is implemented in the code with the following line in the Ant's update

-position += velocity * deltaTime
+method: position += velocity * deltaTime

 Steering Acceleration

-The wandering movement algorithm calculates a steering acceleration that modifies the ant's velocity to achieve a natural-looking wandering behavior.
+function to calculate a steering acceleration that we use to modify the ant's velocity on every timestep, which results in a more natural-looking wandering behavior.
 While Craig Reynolds' original paper describes this in terms of steering forces (refer to his paper here, particularly in the section describing Wandering) our implementation uses a simplified point-particle model where we work directly with acceleration.

 Figure 1: Visualization of the wandering behavior algorithm

-The algorithm works by maintaining a "wander target" point that moves along a set circular path called the "wander circle" placed directly in front of the ant.
+The algorithm works by maintaining a wander target point that moves along a set circular path called the wander circle placed directly in front of the ant.
 Here's how the acceleration vector is calculated step by step:

 This produces an acceleration vector that changes smoothly over each time step, creating a natural-looking wandering behavior.
 Using Euler integration, we apply this steering acceleration to the ant's current velocity with the discrete time relationship

-This is implemented as:
+This is implemented simply with:

 velocity += steeringAcceleration * deltaTime